 5. Minimise personal information leaks.

 Email addresses, phone numbers and credit card numbers are all examples of personally identifiable information (PII) that can currently be accessed by GTM.
 With server-side tagging, you can control and filter the information that Google receives to ensure that none of this additional user information gets sent.

 6. Understand how many people are using ad blockers and private browsing.

 An increasing number of people use things like Firefox Private, Brave, and Chrome Incognito to get around paywalls.
 These are designed to auto-block trackers and so make it hard to gather audience insight.
 With server-side Tagging, the analytics hits originate from your domain, so traditional ad blockers and private browsers that block trackers won’t work.
 Note: there are some ethical considerations here but if you’re tracking overall usage this is a really good way to do it without having to rely on your CMS server logs.

 7. Enjoy easier user tracking across all devices.

 Tracking users across multiple browsers has always been challenging. server-side tagging enables publishers to perform bigger computations than are possible with Client Side Tagging.
 For example, when information that contains a unique identifier, e.g. a name, comes into a server it now integrates with a CRM.
 This CRM can then tell you if that same person visited your site on another device.
 It can then provide insights into their browsing behaviour.
 This improved ‘stitching together’ of information facilitates a more holistic and meaningful picture of how audiences are interacting with our website.

-There’s no denying that the changes to Google Tag Manager will enable the media industry to work smarter.
-It will certainly be interesting to see how many publishers harness these new data opportunities to their full potential.
+There’s no denying that the changes to Google Tag Manager can enable the media industry to work smarter.
+It will certainly be interesting to watch publishers harness these new data opportunities to their full potential.